 The Fibonacci Retracement tool can help identify hidden levels of support and resistance so that analysts can better time their trades.
 Analysts believe this tool is more effective when utilized with types of cryptocurrency that have higher market-capitalization, like Bitcoin and Ethereum, because they have more established trends over extended time frames.They consider it less effective on cryptocurrencies with a smaller market capitalization.

 Whether you use Fibonacci Retracement or other methods to create your cryptocurrency trading strategy, a great way to get started is by opening a brokerage account on the SoFi Invest investment app.
-You can use it to trade more than a dozen different coins, including Bitcoin, Ethereum, Litecoin, Cardano, and Dogecoin.
+You can use it to trade more than 20 different coins, including Bitcoin, Ethereum, Litecoin, Bitcoin Cash, and Ethereum Classic.

 Does Fibonacci retracement work with crypto?